usama7628674/sysb.AI/_posts/2020-02-04-how-to-get-static-subdomain.md

 image: /img/portfolio/2
 ---

 We need to send `SYSB_SUBDOMAIN` environemnt variable via `ssh` to get the static subdomain of sysb.AI.

-We can export the environment variable like below:
+1. We need to export the environment variable like below:
 ```
 export SYSB_SUBDOMAIN=my-awesome-subdomain
 ```